Caliban-Nano/Caliban.Todo/README.md

 # ![](docs/img/Inline.png) Caliban.Todo

-A simple Todo application using the Caliban.Nano framework.
-(WIP)
+A tiny and tidy To-Do-List application, using the Caliban.Nano MVVM framework.